supratikbanerjee/SuperResolution/README.md

 ﻿# SuperResolution-Base

- **SuperResolution-Base** is a Single Image Super-Resolution (SISR) framework inspired by the Basic-SR framework for research in Super Resolution using modern Neural Network Architectures.
-It is currently under active development for the fullfilment of my MSc. thesis at Trinity College Dublin.
-Soon the repository will be updated with my results.
+ **SuperResolution-Base** is a Single Image Super-Resolution (SISR) framework inspired by the [Basic-SR](https://github.com/xinntao/BasicSR) framework for research in Super Resolution using modern Neural Network Architectures.
+ This repository is Pytorch code for our proposed SubPixel-BackProjection Network.

 ### Dependencies
   * python 3.x